ItsRudraksh/threadio/README.md

-# **Threadio**
+# **Nexus**

-Threadio is a modern social media application designed for real-time interactions, allowing users to create and engage with posts, chat in real time, and manage their accounts.
-Built using the MERN stack, Threadio provides a seamless and interactive user experience with additional features like real-time chat, media handling, customizable themes, and AI-powered capabilities that enhance content creation and user interactions.
+Nexus is a modern social media application designed for real-time interactions, allowing users to create and engage with posts, chat in real time, and manage their accounts.
+Built using the MERN stack, Nexus provides a seamless and interactive user experience with additional features like real-time chat, media handling, customizable themes, and AI-powered capabilities that enhance content creation and user interactions.

 ## **Features**